Naturalization Guide to Becoming a U.S. Citizen

 Attend Oath of Allegiance Ceremony

-About 2 to 4 weeks after your successful naturalization interview, you will be required to take the Oath of Allegiance.
+In many cases, a few weeks after your successful naturalization interview, you will be scheduled to take the Oath of Allegiance (in some locations, this may even occur on the same day).
 At this ceremony you must take an oath stating that you will support and defend the constitution among other things.
-After the Oath of Allegiance, you receive your Certificate of Naturalization.
+After the Oath of Allegiance, you receive your Certificate of Naturalization

 5. Required Documents for Naturalization